How to Start a Square Foot Garden

 A Grid for Success

-Nothing distinguishes the SFG as vividly as its grid.
+Nothing distinguishes the square food garden as vividly as its grid.
 You know each box frame is divided into equal 12x12-inch squares, but don’t put your ruler down yet.
 Every square is then further divided, without an additional grid, based on the estimated size and plant variety it will contain.

 For example, one square can accommodate a single tomato plant, or it can house four strawberry, lettuce, or potato plants that only require six inches of space between them.
 That same square can be home to nine bush beans or 16 evenly spaced carrot, bunching onion, or radish plants.

-Here’s a quick cheat when determining strategic SFG plant spacing:
+Here’s a quick cheat when determining strategic square food garden plant spacing:

 - Six inches apart: four plants per square (two rows of two)